What’s the best budget TV?

 - No 3D support

-On the whole this delivers a punchy SDR image.
-Images come across as natural, detailed and realistic looking.
-Step up to HDR content though, and the TV has a few issues with blacks appearing grey and haloing around bright objects.
+On the whole, the NU8000 delivers a punchy SDR image with natural, detailed and realistic looking images.
+However, step up to HDR and issues crop up, with blacks appearing grey and haloing around bright objects.

-With a mostly impressive 4K picture, good design and plethora of smart features, the UE55NU800 is a good budget 4K TV for the price.
+With a mostly impressive 4K picture, good design and plethora of smart features, the UE55NU800 is a good budget 4K TV.

 - Philips TVs 2019: Every new OLED, LCD, 4K and HD model explained